Node.js Request Path: DNS, TCP, libuv & Callbacks

 queueMicrotask(() => socket.resume());

-For servers that hand sockets into protocol parsers, the order is usually: accept, attach error and close handling, attach parser or stream pipeline, then resume if needed.
+For servers that hand sockets into protocol parsers, the usual order is simple - accept, attach error and close handling, attach the parser or stream pipeline, then resume if needed.
 Missing the error handler can crash a process if an 'error' event fires unhandled.
-Missing the parser setup can drop bytes only if code actively consumes them without parsing.
-Node's stream buffering protects the common setup window, but careless flowing-mode code can still make a mess.
+Missing parser setup can lose structure if code consumes bytes before parsing them.
+Node's buffering protects the common setup window, but careless flowing-mode code can still cause trouble.

 One Connection, Two Observation Points

-A client and a server do not observe the same connection at the same instant.
+The client and server do not observe the same connection at the same instant.

 const server = net.createServer(socket => {